 Chief of Party, Ukraine

 Christopher Scott is a senior rule of law, public sector reform, and civil society expert with more than 20 years of international donor funded project management experience.
 He is currently chief of party for the USAID Ukraine Confidence Building Initiative.
-Previously, Mr. Scott served as chief of party for the Palestinian Authority Capacity Enhancement project and has been senior vice president of Chemonics’ Middle East region and, before that, senior vice president of the Project Development and Support division.
+Previously, Mr. Scott served as chief of party for the Palestinian Authority Capacity Enhancement project, senior vice president of Chemonics’ Middle East region, and senior vice president of the Project Development and Support division.
 Early in his career he served as senior advisor and chief of party in Belarus, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan and Yemen.
 Prior to joining Chemonics, Mr. Scott was a USAID democracy team leader in Jordan.
 He holds a J.D. from the John Marshall Law School and an undergraduate degree from Marquette University.

 Chief of Party, Ukraine

 David Vaughn is a rule of law expert with nearly 25 years of judicial reform experience, including 18 years implementing USAID-funded rule of law and security sector reform projects in countries across Europe, Central Asia, Central and South America, and Africa.
-He is currently the chief of party on the USAID Fair, Accountable, Independent, and Responsible Judiciary (FAIR) program in Ukraine.
+He is currently the chief of party on the USAID Nove Pravosuddya Justice Sector Reform Program (Fair, Accountable, Independent, and Responsible Judiciary - FAIR II) in Ukraine.
 His expertise includes legal reform, institutional capacity building, judicial ethics, and civil society strengthening.
 Since joining Chemonics in 1998, he has led several rule of law projects, such as the USAID Russian-American Judicial Partnership and Women’s Legal Rights Initiative (WLR) projects.
 Mr. Vaughn was previously the chief of party of an anti-corruption and rule of law program in Ukraine.
 Mr. Vaughn holds a J.D. from American University, and an M.A. in political science and B.A. in Russian from the University of Vermont.

 Executive Vice President